ssase/ssase.github.io/_posts/2024-03-24-optimize-the-implementation-of-regex.md

 }
 ```

-## Convert DFA to NFA
+## Convert *DFA* to *NFA*

 Before converting, let me introduce a state called **terminal state**. for any s in Q and any c in Σ, δ[s][c] = s, then we say the s is a **terminal state**.

-Because the result of a DFA's δ is a single state, so we just need to transfer the single state into a set.
+Because the result of a *DFA*'s δ is a single state, so we just need to transfer the single state into a set.

 But pay attention to the **terminal state** in *DFA*, it should be treated as an empty set in *NFA*, which means it should be deleted.